callysto/training-manual/markdown/best-practices.md

 A simple, but effective, way to make sure you're following these coding guidelines is to first take a look at existing content and follow the style of that.
 If you notice something about the style that seems odd to you, that may be a good time to review these guidelines and/or the underlying [PEP 8](http://pep8.org) guidelines.
 In doing this, you may find that something in the repository isn't following these guidelines.

 This will almost certainly happen with many people contributing code and as certain coding practices are modified.
-This guide won't assume the way your team is working.
+This section of the training manual won't assume the way your team is working.
 You may have an issue log that's kept to address later, you may have a single person in charge of the notebook that you inform, or if there's an appropriate Git process in place, you may be able to submit your own change and have it merged.

 #### Making Changes